 The development of Washington Heights illustrates the neighborhood’s architectural evolution from a streetcar suburb on the outskirts of the original city limits to a vibrant urban neighborhood and commercial corridor.
 Once a bucolic setting on the breezy heights at the northern boundary of the city, the area was first attractive for its easy walking distance to the horse-drawn streetcar line that terminated at Connecticut and Florida Avenues.
 But its major growth was spurred by the electric streetcars extended through the subdivision along 18th Street in 1892, and along Columbia Road in 1896.

 Beginning in the 1950s and 1960s, the area became increasingly attractive to Spanish-speaking residents, due in part to its affordability and to its proximity to Hispanic embassies.
 As political turmoil afflicted Latin American countries in the 1960s, the Latino population grew.
-During the 1970s, in addition to increasing numbers of African-Americans and Latin Americans, new ethnic groups, including Caribbeans, Southeast Asians, and Africans moved into the neighborhood, creating a multi-cultural and multi-national community that is part of the neighborhood’s defining character.
-The district includes 347 contributing buildings dating from 1891-1950.
+During the 1970s, in addition to increasing numbers of African Americans and Latin Americans, new ethnic groups, including Caribbeans, Southeast Asians, and Africans moved into the neighborhood, creating a multicultural and multinational community that is part of the neighborhood’s defining character.
+The district includes 347 contributing buildings, dating from 1891 to 1950.

-DC designation: July 27, 2006 (effective September 10, 2006)
+DC Inventory: July 27, 2006 (effective September 10, 2006)

-National Register listing: September 27, 2006
+National Register: September 27, 2006

 |Washington Heights HD Sites.pdf||pdf / 169.55 kB||Download|